Skip to main content

 Is the tasting menu worth it at L'Ardoise?

-A tasting-menu format is not verified here, so do not plan the meal around one without checking directly with the restaurant.
-What is verified is traditional cuisine, €€ pricing, Michelin Plate recognition in 2025, lunch and dinner hours Tuesday through Saturday.
+If a tasting-menu format is important, check directly with the restaurant before planning the meal around one.
+Plan around the traditional cuisine, €€ pricing, Michelin Plate recognition in 2025, lunch and dinner hours Tuesday through Saturday.
 If you want something less directly comparable to a traditional Paris meal, Bass and Lobster is a broader reference point rather than a like-for-like substitute.

 What should a first-timer know about L'Ardoise?